Gum Disease Treatment in Melbourne

 Scaling & Root Planing

 For moderate levels of gum disease, scaling and root planing is the gold standard of treatment.
 We use special tools to clean above and below the gum line, removing plaque and bacteria buildup and smoothing out the teeth’s roots to prevent reinfection.
-Scaling and root planing is a noninvasive treatment that can be completed over the course of three to four visits to our office.
+Scaling and root planing is a noninvasive treatment that can be completed over the course of three to four visits to our dental office.
 It is often combined with antibiotic therapy as well (more on that below).

 Chao Pinhole Technique